YosefLab/scone/README.md

 ### Single-Cell Overview of Normalized Expression data ###

-scone is a package to compare and rank the performance of different normalization schemes in real single-cell RNA-seq datasets.
+SCONE (Single-Cell Overview of Normalized Expression), a package for single-cell RNA-seq data quality control (QC) and normalization.
+This data-driven framework uses summaries of expression data to assess the efficacy of normalization workflows.

 ### To Install ###